playlogo/tum-moodle-scraper/readme.md

 # TUM Moodle scraper

-> DISCLAIMER: The software is currently in super early alpha stage, and could randomly overwrite everything in the exposed `data` folder (it shouldn't, but it currently doesn't compare the checksums of the files it replaces to check if they've been modified).
+> DISCLAIMER: The software is currently in super early alpha stage, and could randomly overwrite everything in the exposed `data` folder (it shouldn't, but I take no responsibility!).

 > KNOWN BUGS:
 >
-> - Files modified on Moodle will currently not be added to your local files
+> - Already downloaded files will get updated if the original file on moodle changes

 Automatically regularly scrape your TUM Moodle to download all files.
-Useful if combined with (for example) Syncthing, to automatically download the lecture slides & exercise sheets to your laptop & tablet.
+Useful if combined with (for example) [Syncthing](https://syncthing.net/), to automatically download the lecture slides & exercise sheets to your laptop & tablet.

 Bundled into a docker container (docker compose included) to allow easy setup - See [Getting started](#getting-started)

+This project has no affiliation with, and is not endorsed by, Technische Universität München (TUM).

 ## Getting started